 And just how much is this amazing device?
 You can get a brand new squeegee for just $2.90 at good old reputable IKEA Singapore.

 That is the cost of 3 newspapers, and will probably last you at least a year.
 With the squeegee around, who needs newspapers anymore?

 6. Answer: If you are NS Man stuck in Tekong

-While the newspaper pales in comparison to the squeegee, it is still a whole lot better than paper towels or cloth because it doesn’t streak or leave fibres all over the glass surface.
-So if you do find yourself in Tekong where a clean window / mirror means an hour less of bunk re-inspection and a whole lot less pushups, we’d say you should probably go with the newspapers.
+While the newspaper pales in comparison to the squeegee, it is still a whole lot better than paper towels or cloth because it doesn’t streak or leave fibers all over the glass surface.
+So if you do find yourself in Tekong where a clean window/mirror means an hour less of bunk re-inspection and a whole lot less push ups, we’d say you should probably go with the newspapers.